stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 #### **Cost:** 5 Character Points<br>**Rage Point Cost:** 2 Points
 *No one strikes you without reprisal in kind.*

 At the start of your turn, if you were hit in melee during the last round, you can immediately make a melee or thrown weapon [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) vs the last creature to hit you.
-Subsequent Strikes do not incur the multiple attack penalty.
+This attack does not accumulate multiple attack penalty for the turn.

 ## Bone Breaker